- Aug. 2, 2024

 The two capabilities of content management and omnichannel orchestration & delivery (see graphic) represent the heart of a DXP.
 They allow marketers to create and manage customer experiences for all channels.

-However, this requires replacing the legacy solutions for the CMS and the online shop with modern, headless solutions.
+However, this requires replacing the legacy solutions with the CMS and the online shop with modern, headless solutions.
 You do not have your own front-end (no “head“).
 It all works like this:

-In the headless CMS, your marketers manage copy, images, content layouts and other marketing assets.
-The headless commerce system is used to manage catalogs, product data and descriptions, article numbers, prices and provides functionality such as the shopping basket and checkout.
+In the headless CMS, your marketers manage copy, images, content layouts, and other marketing assets.
+The headless commerce system manages catalogs, product data, descriptions, article numbers, and prices, providing functionality such as the shopping basket and checkout.
 The frontends are developed separately.
 They collect all data from the various systems via APIs and deliver the customer experiences to devices.

 Learn more about "What is headless ecommerce".